 a.
 Anxiety and depression

 Pets like a dog have been known to exhibit different levels of anxiety triggered by strange sounds, association with other animals and traveling long distances.
 The use of CBD oils and other cannabis-based products can elicit a calming effect on these pets.
 This is mostly achieved via the maintenance of hormonal and internal balance.
 CBD, after interacting with the ECS receptors can trigger the release of feel-good hormones and neutralize the harmful effects of free radicals, thus keeping your furry friend calm.
-A good number of US-based veterinarians have admitted to prescribing CBD for the treating of anxiety in dogs.

 b.
 Pain relief